saziosu/book-swap/README.md

 ## Imagery

-The hero image was sourced from [Pexels](https://www.pexels.com/photo/books-on-shelves-2177482/) The images from the books
+The hero image was sourced from [Pexels](https://www.pexels.com/photo/books-on-shelves-2177482/) The placeholder image was also sourced from [Pexels](https://www.pexels.com/photo/small-flowers-on-a-book-3696663/)

 # Features